fawtytoo/Midiplay/README.md

 The DOOM source code did not come with the ability to play music.
 DOOM music is in the MUS form; a derivative of MIDI.
 It has the same basic event/delta-time structure as MIDI.

 This project can play both MUS and MIDI files due to their similar structure.
 MIDI type 0 & 1 files are supported; type 2 is unknown due to lack of suitable files to test with.
+Similarly, Midiplay does not handle the SMPTE format.

 ### Code
 The project has been created as a stand alone library.
 It has an external main.c for demonstration purposes, so can be used as a functional player from the command line.
 Alternatively, it can be fully integrated into any other project.

 Playback is done using a square wave, because this is the simplest wave to create.

-- 16 Channels (instruments not supported).
+- 16 Channels (instruments not currently supported).
 - 24 Voices (minimum for General MIDI Level 1 Spec).
+- Full stereo sound

 ### Focus
 The project is meant for demonstration purposes only, but is functional as a player in itself.
 However, its focus is on event parsing and timing accuracy, rather than dealing with all possible events and instrument sounds.